 Postdoctoral training is available by arrangement with the program's director and individual faculty members.
 Contact the Free Radical and Radiation Biology Program.

 - Master of Science in Free Radical and Radiation Biology

 - Doctor of Philosophy in Free Radical and Radiation Biology

-Students interested in doctoral studies in free radical and radiation biology should apply under the newly created umbrella program in Biomedical Science (select free radical and radiation biology subprogram).
+Students interested in doctoral studies in free radical and radiation biology should apply under the umbrella program in Biomedical Science (select free radical and radiation biology subprogram).
 Direct applications to the M.S. and Ph.D. in free radical and radiation biology are not currently being considered.
 Students who entered a graduate free radical and radiation biology program prior to fall 2017 can refer to the 2015-16 General Catalog for previous degree requirements.

 The Free Radical and Radiation Biology Program is the home of the Radiation and Free Radical Research Core Lab (RFRRC).
 The lab operates a 300 kVp orthovoltage X-ray generator and other radiation sources, including an 8,000-Curie Cs-137 irradiator (Ionizing Radiation Services).
 Students and staff have access to additional core lab support through RFRRC, with services and expertise related to analytical chemistry (Electron Paramagnetic Resonance services) and redox biology, biochemistry (Antioxidant Enzyme Services), and linear accelerators in the Department of Radiation Oncology.